mattisabrat/CountMatrix/README.md

 * -f : Pipeline passes user supplied flags

 ## Experimental Directory Formatting
 Experimental directories must be correctly formatted and contain the requisite files for the pathway to run.

-### Required Files and Formats
+Regardless of pipeline mode, the Experimental directory must contain a folder named **raw_reads** which contains a subfolder for each sample, lets call them sample_folders, with the sample name as the sample_folder name.
+Each of these sample_folders  must contain the .fastq.gz files for that sample.
+The actual filenames don't really matter since it assigns the sample name based on the sample_folder not the .fastq.gz, though its always best to be consistent when naming files.

+The pipeline requires the read files be in .fastq.gz format.

+### Paired vs. Single End Reads
+Don't worry about it.
+Place the read files into sample folders in raw_reads and the pipeline will infer if you've given it PE or SE reads based on the number of .fastq.gz files.
+It should even be able to run if an experiment contains a mix of PE and SE samples, though I don't know why you would ever do that.

+### STAR
 Both the STAR and Salmon workflows require .fastp.gz Illumina read files.
-#### STAR

-#### Salmon
+### Salmon

-### Paired vs. Single End Reads
+### Flags

 ## Flags
 ### Default Flags